SA Health Human Research Ethics Committees list

 Information on the application process, including contact details, is available on the individual HRECs websites listed below.

-SA Health Human Research Ethics Committee
+SA Department for Health and Ageing Human Research Ethics Committee

 Royal Adelaide Hospital Ethics Committee